 Step #2: Choose a color complementary to your core color.

 Your secondary color should be something that contrasts well with your base but also complements your base color.

-The color wheel is a perfect representation of the relationship between primary, secondary, and tertiary colors.
+Go deeper: The color wheel is a perfect representation of the relationship between primary, secondary, and tertiary colors.
 Learn more about how to use it here.

 Step #3: Choose a color that pops against the other two.